Sri Lanka is a

-democratic republic with an active multiparty system.
-Constitutional power
+Sri Lanka is a democratic republic with an active multiparty system.

-the Government had fought the Liberation
+Since 1983, the Government had fought the

-LTTE continued during the year in Norwegian-facilitated
+Government and the LTTE continued during the year in

-and both sides agreed to hold further meetings in 2003.
-As a result of the
+talks were successful and both sides agreed to hold further meetings in

-peace process, there has been a sharp reduction in roadblocks and checkpoints
+2003.
+As a result of the peace process, there has been a sharp reduction in

-persons (IDPs) to their points of origin in the north and east, and to the
+220,000 internally displaced persons (IDPs) to their points of origin in the

-opening of numerous investigations into questionable actions by security force
+questionable actions by security force personnel.

 Violence, including at least 50 deaths, and irregularities

-marred the December 2001 parliamentary elections in which the United National
+marred the December 2001 parliamentary elections in which the United

-by the LTTE, the Government prohibited more than 40,000 Tamil voters from
+possible infiltration by the LTTE, the Government prohibited more than

-crossing army checkpoints from LTTE controlled territories to vote.
-Chandrika
+40,000 Tamil voters from crossing army checkpoints from LTTE controlled

-Kumaratunga, head of the People's Alliance (PA) coalition, won reelection in
+territories to vote.
+Chandrika Kumaratunga, head of the People's Alliance

-1999 for a second 5-year presidential term.
-The Government generally respected
+(PA) coalition, won reelection in 1999 for a second 5-year presidential

-constitutional provisions for an independent judiciary.
+term.
+The Government generally respected constitutional provisions for an

 The Ministry of Interior controls the 60,000-member police